 - Unlock the filter and rinse it under hot water.
 If you aren’t sure how to unlock it, check the manufacturer’s manual or website.

 - Use an old toothbrush to scrub the different parts of the filter.
 Make sure you get rid of all grease and food particles.

 - Place the filter back in and lock it into place.

 How To Clean The Dishwasher Rack And Utensil Holders

 Finish off the last piece of the puzzle by cleaning the parts of the dishwasher you removed at the beginning.
 Simply soak them in warm water with a cup of white vinegar added to it.
 Allow them to sit for 30 minutes while you clean the rest of the dishwasher.
 Once the time has passed and you’ve finished the entire machine cleaning process, rinse the rack and utensil holders under warm water before putting them back in.

+Add the steps listed above to your checklist when learning how to clean a kitchen, so that your entire kitchen is left spotless.
 By following this easy and methodical process, you’ll have a pristine looking dishwasher that doesn’t leave a single trace of food on your dishes.